petrov-mg/ignite/operation_context/02-intra-node-propagation.md

 Earlier revisions guarded this with `ctx.security().enabled()`, which would have silently dropped any future non-security distributed attribute on clusters running without security.
-The condition was removed in the `IGNITE-28915 Refactoring` commit — see the (now historical) [05.7](05-context-loss.md#57-conditional-wrapping-on-security-enabled--fixed).
+The condition was removed in IGNITE-28915 — see the (now historical) [05.7](05-context-loss.md#57-conditional-wrapping-on-security-enabled--fixed).

 ## 2.3 `IgniteThread`